-Something as simple as a business’ protective packaging choices can greatly influence a consumer’s first impression of both the item shipped and the company itself.
+Something as simple as a business’s protective packaging equipment and material choices can greatly influence a consumer’s first impression of both the item shipped and the company itself.
 If an order arrives damaged at the buyer’s door, that customer relationship will also be damaged.
 Therefore, finding the right void fill is an important decision.
 In light of San Francisco’s recent ban on packing peanuts, considered the nation’s most extensive ban, we thought it would be good to address the subject of alternative void fill options once again.

 Bans on Styrofoam have become more common (and controversial) in cities all over the United States.
 Styrofoam (with a capital ‘S’) is a trademarked brand of polystyrene products used primarily for insulation and craft applications.
 With a lower case ‘s’, the word is used generically to refer to disposable coffee cups, lunch boxes and padding for packaging.
 They are produced via different chemical processes, with Styrofoam coming from extruded polystyrene, and styrofoam coming from expanded polystyrene.

 The US Environmental Protection Agency considers polystyrene a possible carcinogenic, meaning it could potentially cause cancer, it additionally causes large environmental and waste concerns.
 In light of these controversies, some US cities have outlawed the use of foam take-out containers, notably San Francisco, Seattle, and Portland, Oregon.
 Last year, New York City implemented a similar ban (though the ban was overturned in favor of a plan to ensure the products could be recycled).

 Hughes offers many biodegradable packing solutions and alternatives to Styrofoam and shipping peanuts.
 Pregis protective packaging solutions, for example, come in a variety of material choices such as air, paper and foam.